Alamofire + AlamofireObjectMapper

 Fix date parsing

-The problem is that the api uses a different date format than Alamofire expected.
+The problem is that the API uses a different date format than Alamofire expects.
 This can be solved by replacing the DateTransform.
-Add a Date folder to Api and add this extension to it:
+Add a Date folder to Api and add this to it:

 import ObjectMapper